pksenpai/Midas/README.md

 Even with the issue with part C training and the custom MNIST dataset not training well in conjunction with original MNIST test set, the results do indicate that the pretrained architecture performs better ever so slightly.

-#### to compensate for the lack of markdown and experiment log, this readme and the following should serve that purpose:
+### to compensate for the lack of markdown and experiment log (due to lack of time because exams), this readme and the following should serve that purpose:

 #### general structure for all the notebooks: